getgud-io/getgud-docs/1-Integrations/cpp-build-instructions.md

 sudo apt-get install git binutils make csh g++ sed gawk autoconf automake autotools-dev shtool libtool curl cmake libssl-dev libpsl-dev
 ```

-Please make sure that the version of your cmake is >= 3.22.1 by using
+Please make sure that the version of your CMake is >= 3.22.1 by using
 ```
 cmake --version
 ```
-If your CMake version is older than >= 3.22.1, update it to a newer version.
+If your CMake version is less than  3.22.1, update it to a newer version.

 To start the build process run our predefined script
 ```